Jean Watson (writer): India

 In the 1980s, (Note: 1984, 1987 or 1989) Watson took a trip to India, where she met a man named Subbiah who was trying to collect funds to open an orphanage.
 Watson returned home, sold her house, and then used most of the funds to support the creation of an orphanage in Nilakottai, Tamil Nadu.
 Watson also supported the building of a school and community college in the same area.
 This story, along with the conflicts she had with Subbiah over the ownership of the orphanage, was covered by the documentary Aunty and the Star People in 2014.

 Writing

 Stand in the Rain (1966) and Three Sea Stories (1994) both received critical acclaim.
 However, her other novels, The Balloon Watchers (1975), The World is an Orange and the Sun (1978), Flowers for Happyever: A Prose Lyric (1980) and Address to a King (1986) were paid little attention.
 As her writing progressed, she included more elements of Vedanta philosophy.
 She also wrote Karunai Illam: The Story of an Orphanage (1992), a non-fiction account of her time with the orphanage.

 Later life

 In the 2002 New Year Honours, Watson was appointed Officer of the New Zealand Order of Merit for services to literature and welfare work.
 Watson died in Wellington of a brain aneurism in December 2014.
-Her son, Harry Watson, plans to publish three of her novels posthumously.
+Her son with Crump, Harry Watson, died in 2025.